alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/application_runtime.md

 #Deployment workflow

-You can access to the workflow view by a submenu of the workflow view.
+You can access to the workflow view by a submenu of the **Workflow** view.
 In this page you can see deployment steps diagramm :

 ![Workflow view](../../images/3.0.0/user_guide/workflow_view.png)

 #Execution

-You can access to the Execution view by a submenu of the Execution view.
+You can access to the Execution view by a submenu of the **Execution** view.
 In this page you can see deployment steps list :

 ![Execution view](../../images/3.0.0/user_guide/execution_view_1.png)